 - Provide local health care providers with urgent health information, treatment guidelines and access to vaccinations and medications;

-- Help state and federal agencies monitor air and water supplies to ensure they are safe.
+- Help state and federal agencies monitor air, food, and water supplies to ensure they are safe.

 Your Role: Make A Plan